Introduction by Chris Kornman

 Brew Analysis by Chris Kornman

-With a coffee as fun as this Costa Rican CoE finalist, we didn’t have to do much dialing in to get a nice tasting brew.
+With a coffee as fun as this anaerobically processed Costa Rica, we didn’t have to do much dialing in to get a nice tasting brew.
 Using Kalita, I tried a few takes on a recipe, with one brew taking a little longer than the others, but still producing similar results.
 Generally Jen’s first roast seemed to exhibit more precise fruit flavors like pineapple and black cherry with a nice vibrancy and a hint of rosehips and praline.
 Her second roast was fuller, rife with baking spice – especially ginger, nutmeg, cinnamon, and brown sugar – but still accompanied by nice fruit flavors like peach, golden raisin, and poached pear.

 This coffee may be available in full size bags as well.
 Contact Us to find out more.